aSempruch/IT-Project3/README.md

 ---
 Project was tested with Python 3.7

+PROJ3*.txt files are included in submission to demonstrate where they should be located for proper execution.

 Python files are distributed among directories to allow for importing custom modules and reuse of code

 TLDS1 and TLDS2 are simply importing the same ts.py module